67-6f-64/Counter-Strike-Global-Offensive/README.md

 b) Triggerbot (my own code):  based in team and crosshairId
 * Tested with net_faklag 40 (90 in net_graph) and seens work fast yet
-* WriteProcessMemory to shoot: need to fix delays but it's working nice already.
 * Added punch.x test to shoot again.
 And aimbot check to not shoot together.
+* Tweaked punch check

 c) Aimbot (my own code): based in target distance
-* Not working correctly with high pings, possibly fix remove crossId check
-* Need to make work faster with high ping > 80
+* Fixed high ping problem, not perfect yet
-* note: after fix client.dll addres seens like it's working normally now, need test more
+* Tweaked punch check and added check to no conflict with triggerbot together

 d) Noflash: based in color